MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

     _Figure 35: Datacenter links._

-4. After everything is configured, they confirm that the Active Directory replication topology is in place.
+4. They confirm that the Active Directory replication topology is in place.

     ![Screenshot that shows the datacenter replication topology.](./media/contoso-migration-infrastructure/ad-resolution.png)